Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: Decays during the reheating

 The potential \(V (\phi) \) is calculated as

-So, slow-roll inflation can take place for large field values of \(\phi\).
+Consequently, slow-roll inflation can take place for large field values of \(\phi\), where the potential is sufficiently flat.
 After the end of inflation, the scalaron starts to oscillate around the origin of the potential and begins to decay into matter fields.
-The decay channels can be found from the action expanded up to the linear order in \(\phi\) in the Einstein frame\footnote{Strictly speaking, this is not the Einstein frame because we have the term \(\xi \tilde{R} \tilde{\mathcal{H}}^\dagger \tilde{\mathcal{H}}\) other than the Einstein-Hilbert term.
+The decay channels can be found from the relevant part of the action expanded up to the linear order in \(\phi\) in the Einstein frame\footnote{Strictly speaking, this is not the Einstein frame because we have the term \(\xi \tilde{R} \tilde{\mathcal{H}}^\dagger \tilde{\mathcal{H}}\) other than the Einstein-Hilbert term.
 Nevertheless, we call this frame Einstein frame just for convenience. } :

-Fields with a tilde are the Weyl-transformed fields\footnote{In this paper, the Weyl transformation refers to the scaling of the metric tensor field, on the other hand, the conformal transformation is the coordinate transformation which induces the Weyl scaling of the metric.} defined by \(\tilde{\mathcal{H}} = \Omega^{-1} \mathcal{H}\) and \(\tilde{N_{\alpha}} = \Omega^{-3/2} N_{\alpha}\).
-In (\ref{eq:Higgs_EF}) and (\ref{eq:Higgs_JF}), there are terms that were absent in the Jordan frame because in general, the matter action is not Weyl invariant.
-These are rewritten as follows to the lowest order in \(\phi\):
+Fields with a tilde are the Weyl-transformed fields\footnote{In this paper, the Weyl transformation refers to the scaling of the metric tensor field, on the other hand, the conformal transformation is the coordinate transformation which induces the Weyl scaling of the metric.} defined by \(\tilde{\mathcal{H}} = \Omega^{-1} \mathcal{H}\) in (\ref{eq:Higgs_EF}) and \(\tilde{N_{\alpha}} = \Omega^{-3/2} N_{\alpha}\) in (\ref{eq:Majorana_EF}).
+In (\ref{eq:Higgs_EF}), there are terms that were absent in the Jordan frame (\ref{eq:Higgs_JF}) because, in general, the matter action is not Weyl invariant.
+Indeed, we generally have the coupling between the scalaron and the trace part of the energy-momentum tensor as follows to the lowest order in \(\phi\):

+where the terms in (\ref{eq:Higgs_EF}) and (\ref{eq:Majorana_EF}) are part of it.
+Note that the trace of the energy-momentum tensor reflects the conformally-non-invariant part of the model.

 There are also quantum contributions to the trace part of the energy-momentum tensor (\ref{eq:trace}), which come from the fact that there are no regularization schemes that hold conformal invariance simultaneously.
 Using the dimensional regularization, the quantum contribution, or anomaly is calculated as \cite{watanabe2011rate,gorbunov2013r2,morozov1986anomalies,Kamada:2019pmx}: